Bhor Garh: Accessibility

-Its nearby towns are Shahpur Garhi (2.9 km), Alipur (6.7 km), Bawana (8.1 km) etc.
+The closest nearby towns are Shahpur Garhi (2.9 km) and Alipur (6.7 km), Bawana (8.1 km) etc.

-Nearby hospitals include Satyawadi Raja Harish Chandra Hospital (4.1 km), There are two government aided schools out of which one is primary school and other is senior secondary school, both affiliated by CBSE.
-Nearby private schools and institutions are Lala Hans Raj Gupta ITI, Bharat Mata Saraswati Bal Mandir, L.K.
-International School etc.
+Nearby hospitals include Satyawadi Raja Harish Chandra Hospital (4.1 km).
+There are two government aided schools, out of which one is a primary school and other is a senior secondary school, both affiliated by the CBSE.
+Nearby private schools and institutions include Lala Hans Raj Gupta ITI and L.K.
+International School.

 Politics

-Sharad Chauhan of the Aam Aadmi Party is the incumbent MLA from Narela constituency after the 2015 Delhi Legislative Assembly election under which Bhor Garh falls.
+Raj Kumar Khatri of the Bharatiya Janata Party is the incumbent MLA from the area after the 2025 Delhi Legislative Assembly election under which Bhor Garh falls.